s2k/alternative_way_to_parenthesise_in_ruby/README.md

-# Alternative Way to parenthesise in Ruby
+# Alternative Way to Parenthesise in Ruby

 Some Ruby code that demonstrates that one _can_ parenthesise in an alternative way in Ruby